 Frequently asked questions...

-Here are the answers to some of the most frequently asked questions about what's happening at Shugborough.
+Here are the answers to some of the most frequently asked questions about the conservation and changes taking place at Shugborough.

-A. Whilst the estate is closed we are carrying out a wide range of works, including refurbishing the lodges on either side of the main gates, tree maintenance along the main drive, and improvements to the car park to create all-weather parking ready for year-round opening.
+A. Whilst the estate was closed we carried out a wide range of works across the estate.
+This included refurbishing the lodges on either side of the main gates, tree maintenance along the main drive, and improvements to the car park to create all-weather parking ready for year-round opening.